Who is the Derila pillow most suitable for?

 Size and weight of the Derila pillow

-The Derila pillow measures 50 × 30 cm and has a height of around 13 cm.
+The Derila pillow measures 50 x 30 cm (19.6" x 11.8") and has a height of around 13 cm (5.11") on the highest edge.

-How much does the Derila pillow cost?
+What does the Derila pillow cost?

-Derila pillow delivery, return and sleep trial
+Derila pillow delivery, trial, and return conditions

 We received our Derila pillow fairly quickly after ordering, and communication via WhatsApp and email was smooth and informative.